CBS

 3. Where can Bio Toilets be used?

-4. What are the environmental benefits of Bio Toilets?
+7. What are the environmental benefits of Bio Toilets?

 They conserve water, produce renewable energy, and prevent pollution.

-Yes, they require minimal maintenance compared to traditional toilets.
+They require minimal maintenance compared to traditional toilets.

 10. Why are Bio Toilets important for sustainable development?